LoganBrinsmead/artsy/README.md

 - Browse by artist, museum/artwork source, or artwork type.
 - More artwork sources: planned currently is Europeana and Harvard Art Museums.
 - lists of trending artworks, most liked artworks, most viewed, etc.
+- daily artwork/artist showcases with selected artworks from specific artists